code4it-dev/c4it-hugo/content/architecture-note/009-architecture-decision-records/index.md

 _This article first appeared on [Code4IT 🐧](https://www.code4it.dev/)_

-Another great source is Olaf Zimmermann's blog, where he has lots of great content about software architecture, and a whole section focused on ADRs.
+Another great source is Olaf Zimmermann's blog, where he shares lots of great content about software architecture.
+He has a whole section focused on ADRs.

 🔗 [Olaf Zimmermann's articles about ADRs](https://ozimmer.ch/tags/#architectural-decisions)

 ## Wrapping up

-In my opinion, ADRs are a great tool, expecially for projects whose requirements are not defined upfront and that it's expected to have a long lifespan.
+In my opinion, ADRs are a great tool, especially for projects whose requirements are not defined upfront and that are expected to have a long lifespan.

-One of the most important phases, while taking architectural decisions, is **discussing the decision**.
-An archictect should not impose the architecture to the team.
-Other stakeholders, such as the developers, may have some concerns, or notice a case that cannot be covered by the solution.
-It's important to keep the ADR in the "Open to discussion" status, and listen to every comment to this decision.
+One of the most important phases while taking architectural decisions is **discussing the decision**.
+An architect should not impose the architecture on the team.
+Other stakeholders, such as the developers, may have some concerns or notice a case that the solution cannot cover.
+It's important to keep the ADR in the "Open to discussion" status and listen to every comment on this decision.

 I hope you enjoyed this article!
 Let's keep in touch on [Twitter](https://twitter.com/BelloneDavide) or [LinkedIn](https://www.linkedin.com/in/BelloneDavide/)! 🤜🤛